Nepal Maoists trail in election, demand vote count suspension

 The high turnout showed hope for change despite the failure of a previous attempt to draw up a constitution after a 2008 election, when political groups were unable to agree on the form of government and the number of states the ethnically diverse nation should be divided into.

-Nepal’s giant neighbors, India and China, have grown increasingly concerned about its prolonged struggle to build a stable republic to replace a centuries old monarchy.
+Nepal’s giant neighbours, India and China, have grown increasingly concerned about its prolonged struggle to build a stable republic to replace a centuries old monarchy.